mwouts/jupytext/README.md

 - We start with a Jupyter notebook.
 - The notebook includes a plot of the world population.
 The plot legend is not in order of decreasing population, we'll fix this.
-- We want the notebook to be saved as both a `.ipynb` and a `.py` file: we add a `"jupytext": {"formats": "ipynb,py"},` entry to the notebook metadata.
+- We want the notebook to be saved as both a `.ipynb` and a `.py` file: we select _Pair Notebook with a light Script_ in the File/Jupytext menu, which has the effet to add a `"jupytext": {"formats": "ipynb,py:light"},` entry to the notebook metadata.
 - The Python script can be opened with PyCharm:
   - Navigating in the code and documentation is easier than in Jupyter.
   - The console is convenient for quick tests.
 We don't need to create cells for this.